urbit/docs/tutorials/arvo/arvo.md

 This is the `duct` that the timer vane, Behn, receives when the `time` sample app asks the Behn to set a timer.
 This is also the `duct` over which the response is produced at the specified time.
 Unix sent a terminal keystroke event (enter), and Arvo routed it to Dill (our terminal), which passed it on to the Gall app terminal, which sent it to shell, its child, which created a new child (with process id 4), which on startup asked Behn to set a timer.

-Behn saves this duct, so that when the specified time arrives and Unix sends a wakeup event to the timer vane, it can produce the response on the same duct.
+Behn saves this `duct`, so that when the specified time arrives and Unix sends a wakeup event to the timer vane, it can produce the response on the same `duct`.
-This response is routed to the place we popped off the top of the duct, i.e. the time app.
+This response is routed to the place we popped off the top of the `duct`, i.e. the time app.
 This app returns a `@d` which denotes the current time, which falls down to the shell, which drops it through to the terminal.
 Terminal drops this down to Dill, which converts it into an effect that Unix will recognize as a request to print the current time to the screen.
-When Dill produces this, the last path in the duct has an initial element of the empty span, so this is routed to Unix, which applies the effects.
+When Dill produces this, the last path in the `duct` has an initial element of the empty span, so this is routed to Unix, which applies the effects.

 This is a call stack, with a crucial feature: the stack is a first-class citizen.
 You can respond over a `duct` zero, one, or many times.
 You can save `duct`s for later use.
 There are definitely parallels to Scheme-style continuations, but simpler and with more structure.